 Leads can make or break your business, and it hurts to spend tons of time and money on lead-gen tactics that don’t work.
 So, how do you attract WARM leads so you actually are talking to people that want what you have?

-I’ve used the strategies from this guide to generate thousands of leads, and beyond that, this guide features original contributions from some of the industry’s most respected thought-leaders.
+I’ve used the strategies from this guide to generate thousands of leads, fine-tune the lead qualification process, and beyond that, this guide features original contributions from some of the industry’s most respected thought-leaders.
 I can’t wait to share it with you.
 Read this 40-minute guide to becoming a Lead Generation Legend.